Recruitment and the job offer

 - sample letter inviting people for an interview

-- sample letter telling people they have not got an interview
+- sample letter telling people they've not got an interview

 - interview checklist and questions